rootflo/flo-ai/flo_ai/common/README.md

 # Understanding Log Levels in FLO

-FLO uses standard Python logging levels to indicate the severity of logged messages.
+FloAI uses standard Python logging levels to indicate the severity of logged messages.
 Here are the common levels used (from least to most severe):

 - **DEBUG**: Detailed information for debugging purposes.
 - **INFO**: Informational messages about the normal operation of the system.